Wrightslaw Header

 8 Steps to Better IEP Meetings by Jennifer Bollero, Esq.
 Mother of child with autism explains why parents need to learn the rules and strategies.
 When you learn the rules, you reduce the risks when you negotiate for your child.
 "Your child's IEP should never be a gamble.
 Know what your goals are and work them.
 Many roads lead to the same place.
 Many different cards can win the game."

-Transition Statements in IEPs.
+Transition Goals and Plans in IEPs.
 Beginning at age 14, the IEP must identify transition service needs.
 The transition statement includes two components: a statement showing how planned studies (course of study) are related to the student's goals beyond secondary education and a statement of the student's goals beyond secondary education.This memo from special ed director Nissan Bar-Lev shows how to include transition statements in the IEP.

 IEP Checklists